AshQTan/vcc-transformer/README.md

 ---

-**Built for the Virtual Cell Challenge - Pushing the boundaries of cellular modeling with transformers!**
+Built for the Virtual Cell Challenge - advancing cellular modeling with transformers.